friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\imaginary_i.py'
-    at the location indicated by ^.
+    at the location indicated.

-       1: # SyntaxError: invalid syntax
-       2:
-    -->3: a = 3.0i
+       3: a = 3.0i
               ^^^

     Python tells us that you have written an invalid number.